 ©Happy monkey/Shutterstock.com

-Hokkaidos come in a variety of colors: white, black, red, and tan.
-They have longer fur than most other Japanese dogs but have similar pointed ears and a curled tail.
-They are a medium-sized dog weighing 44-66 pounds and are about 18-20 inches tall.
-These dogs are well trained and loyal to their owners.
-However, they need training and socialization from an early age because they can be wary of strangers.
-If you would like to see a Hokkaido, you will probably need to travel to Japan because they are very rare outside of the country.
-Hokkaidos were bred as hunting dogs and were valuable because they fared well in the brisk snowy climate in the winter.
-The Ainu people of Hakkaidos would depend on their dogs to help them hunt deer and bears.
-Today they are great pets that love the outdoors and have great stamina.
+Hokkaidos come in a variety of colors, including white, black, red, and tan.
+They have longer fur than most other Japanese dogs, but they have similar pointed ears and a curled tail.
+Hokkaidos are medium-sized dogs weighing 44 to 66 pounds and are about 18 to 20 inches tall.
+They need training and socialization from an early age because they can be wary of strangers.
+Hokkaidos were bred as hunting dogs and were valuable because they fared well in the snowy climate.
+The Ainu people of Hokkaido depended on these dogs to help them hunt deer and bears.
+Today, they are great pets that love the outdoors and have high stamina.

 7. Japanese Chin (Japanese Spaniel)